Megyn Kelly Lands ‘Exclusive Interview’ With Woman Fired Over ABC Anchor’s Jeffrey Epstein Hot Mic Clip

 The online interview will mark a return to journalism for Kelly, who was fired by NBC News last year after the anchor had made controversial remarks about wearing blackface.
 Recently, Kelly, a former Fox News host, has been a critic of NBC News over its reported mishandling of the sexual assault investigation into fellow former Today personality Matt Lauer, calling for an independent investigation into her former employer.

-Comments on Kelly’s Instagram video were relatively positive, with many sharing they were happy to see the former television anchor, who has kept a relatively low profile for the past year until she recently began making public appearances, back in the spotlight.
+Comments on Kelly’s Instagram video were relatively positive, with many sharing that they were happy to see the former television anchor, who has kept a relatively low profile for the past year until she recently began making public appearances, back in the spotlight.

-“So glad you are back Megyn!,” one user wrote.
+“So glad you are back Megyn!” one user wrote.
 “Good luck, and I’ll be watching.”

 Others added that they missed seeing the former Kelly File anchor on television.